jarviscog/jarviscog/README.md

 🎹 [Bertha2](https://github.com/boyesm/Bertha2) is a self-playing piano that plays itself!
 Sometimes streaming on Twitch, enter a Youtube link in chat and it will attempt to play it!

-📺 [NAND to Tetris](https://github.com/timmy6figures/nand-to-tetris) is a guided course where you build your own computer from the ground up, going from logic gates, to an ALU, to a compiler, to a Java-like high level language
+📺 [NAND to Tetris](https://github.com/timmy6figures/nand-to-tetris) is a guided course where you build your own computer from the ground up, going from logic gates, to an ALU, to a compiler, to a Java-like high level language.

+♟️ [Cota](https://github.com/timmy6figures/cota) is a board game that mixes elements from Chess, 象棋, Shogi, and Go.
+The game was created by a Vietnamese friend, and this is a virtual version that I used to learn the Rust language.

+🌊 [openGLProjects](https://github.com/timmy6figures/openGLProjects) is a collection of assignments created during a computer grahics course taken at University.
+OpenGL was used during the course, and some interesting algorithms and teqniques were used during the course, such as a marching cubes algoritim.

 ## 🤝Reach out!